 Kirq

-Kirq is a quantum communication testbed that combines quantum and classical technologies under real-life conditions.
-In this way, Kirq helps to reduce the costs and minimize the risks incurred by organizations and businesses in implementing these emerging technologies.
+Kirq is a quantum communication testbed that combines quantum technologies with classical technologies under real-life conditions.
+Kirq therefore reduces the costs and minimizes the risks incurred by organizations and businesses to implement these emerging technologies.

 Why did Numana choose this project?

-Our study “A proposed quantum technology strategy for Quebec” recommended, among other things, that Quebec invest in a quantum communications infrastructure.
+In our study “A proposed quantum technology strategy for Quebec” we recommend that Quebec invest in quantum communication infrastructure.

-Indeed, the significant progress made in quantum information technologies and the international growth of this sector raise questions about the security of our communications systems and the evolution towards the quantum Internet.
+Significant progress in quantum information technologies and the international growth of this sector raise questions about the security of our communications systems and the evolution towards the quantum Internet.

-Consultants McKinsey estimate that the quantum communications market will be worth between 11 and 15 billion US dollars by 2035, and between 24 and 36 billion US dollars by 2040.
-In the short term, quantum communication will continue to develop and attract commercial interest.
+Consultants at McKinsey have estimated that the quantum communication market will be worth between US$11 billion and US$15 billion by 2035, and between US$24 billion and US$36 billion by 2040.
+In the short term, quantum communications will continue to develop and attract commercial interest.

-However, the threats are also becoming clearer: the likelihood that quantum computers will be able to break current RSA-2048-type communications security protocols between 2027 and 2036.
+However, the threats are also becoming clearer, as quantum computers are likely to be able to break current RSA-2048-type communications security protocols sometime between 2027 and 2036.

-Deployed in Sherbrooke, Montreal and Quebec City, Kirq offers an experimentation and prototyping platform for companies and researchers, facilitating the development and validation of new communications technologies in the quantum information age.
+Deployed in Sherbrooke, Montreal and Quebec City, Kirq provides an experimentation and prototyping platform for companies and researchers to facilitate the development and validation of new communications technologies in the quantum information age.

-Our testbed enables practical use cases to be explored in real-life conditions, notably for cybersecurity, quantum-safe networks, and other mission-critical applications.
+Our testbed provides real-life conditions for exploring practical use cases, such as cybersecurity, quantum-safe networks and other mission-critical applications.

-The test bed makes numerous hardware and software components available to its ecosystem, and acquires new ones as it evolves:
+The testbed also provides many hardware and software components to its ecosystem, and new ones are constantly being added over time:

 - Quantum Key Distribution (QKD) systems